apache/druid/docs/ingestion/tasks.md

 ### Live report

-When a task is running, a live report containing moving average for number of events processed for 1min, 5min, 15min time window can be retrieved at:
+When a task is running, a live report containing moving average for number of events processed for 1 min, 5 min, 15 min time window can be retrieved at:

 ```
 http://<OVERLORD-HOST>:<OVERLORD-PORT>/druid/indexer/v1/task/<task-id>/reports